UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 * ID_RAND_GEN: Used for logging random generated values
 * ID_RAND_CONF: Used for logging randomization configuration

+A name can be given to the random generator by calling the ``set_name()`` procedure.
+This is useful when printing reports.
+The maximum length of the name is determined by C_RAND_MAX_NAME_LENGTH defined in adaptations_pkg.

 The default scope for log messages in the *rand_pkg* is C_TB_SCOPE_DEFAULT and it can be updated using the procedure ``set_scope()``.
 The maximum length of the scope is defined by C_LOG_SCOPE_WIDTH.
 Both of these constants are defined in adaptations_pkg.